jporeilly/K8s/Labs/04 Services/01 Services/Services.md

 Services are an abstract way to expose an application running on a set of Pods as a network service.
 With Kubernetes you don't need to modify your application to use an unfamiliar service discovery mechanism.
 Kubernetes gives Pods their own IP addresses and a single DNS name for a set of Pods, and can load-balance across them.

+K8s provides 4 types of Services:
+* ClusterIP
+* NodePort
+* Loadbalancer
+* ExternalName

+also have:
+* Ingress
 ---

 #### <font color='red'>IMPORTANT:</font>